OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Further Experiment details

 \subsection{Link prediction performance evaluation with SBMs}

-In this section, we made some changes to our experiments compared to \Cref{sec:expe} to better present our theoretical results.
 First, we use a slightly modified \SBM with $\mS = $ with other things the same as in the above subsection.
 Here we increase the in-block edge probability to $0.6$ since we are going to hide edges for link prediction purpose.

 We start by sampling the training graph $(G^\tr,\mF^\tr)$ with $N^\tr=10^3$ nodes.
 We randomly hide $10\%$ of $E^\tr$ from the original graph $G^\tr$ for link prediction purpose since the goal of link prediction is to predict possible missing links that is not observed in the original graph.
 We call these edges $E^\text{hid-tr}$.